apache/dolphinscheduler/docs/docs/en/architecture/design.md

 - Another is a logical task, which does not operate actual script or process command, but only logical processing to the entire process flow, such as sub-process task, dependent task.

-**business node** can configure the number of failed retries.
-When the task node fails, it will automatically retry until it succeeds or exceeds the retry times.**Logical node** failure retry is not supported.
+**Business node** can configure the number of failed retries.
+When the task node fails, it will automatically retry until it succeeds or exceeds the retry times. **Logical node** failure retry is not supported.

 If there is a task failure in the workflow that reaches the maximum retry times, the workflow will fail and stop, and the failed workflow can be manually re-run or process recovery operations.